Dr. Matthew Paldy, PhD, LP

 Couples Emotional Intimacy & Connection in NYC

-Emotional intimacy in couples is not simply about communication—it is about whether each partner feels internally recognized, emotionally reachable, and safe enough to be known.
-In NYC couples therapy, disconnection is often what brings partners in, even when the presenting complaint is “communication problems” or “constant conflict.”
+Emotional intimacy in couples is not simply about communication—it is about whether each partner feels internally recognized, emotionally reachable, and safe enough to be fully known.
+In NYC couples therapy, emotional disconnection is often the underlying issue beneath complaints such as "communication problems" or "constant conflict."

-Many couples notice that they can talk, negotiate, and problem-solve, yet still feel emotionally alone in the relationship.
-This gap between functional communication and emotional closeness is central to Couples Therapy NYC .
+Many couples discover they can talk, negotiate, and problem-solve effectively, yet still feel emotionally alone in the relationship.
+This gap between functional communication and felt emotional closeness is central to Couples Therapy NYC .

-I am a licensed psychoanalyst working with couples who feel emotionally distant despite long-term commitment, shared responsibilities, or ongoing efforts to “improve communication.”
-In my work, emotional intimacy is understood as a dynamic process shaped by attachment history, unconscious expectations, and relational safety.
+I am a licensed psychoanalyst working with couples who feel emotionally distant despite long-term commitment, shared responsibilities, or repeated efforts to improve communication.
+In depth-oriented couples therapy, emotional intimacy is understood as a dynamic process shaped by attachment history, unconscious relational expectations, and moment-to-moment emotional safety.

 What Emotional Disconnection Actually Looks Like